nagix/chartjs-plugin-streaming/README.md

 ```
 {
     plugins: {
         streaming: {            // enabled by default
             duration: 20000,    // data in the past 20000 ms will be displayed
             refresh: 1000,      // onRefresh callback will be called every 1000 ms
             delay: 1000,        // delay of 1000 ms, so upcoming values are known before plotting a line

-            onRefresh: function() { // a callback to update datasets
+            // a callback to update datasets
-                config.data.datasets[0].data.push({
+            onRefresh: function(chart) {
+                chart.data.datasets[0].data.push({
-                    x: moment(),
+                    x: Date.now(),
-                    y: Math.random() * 100)
+                    y: Math.random() * 100
                 });
             }
         }